 First results from the AVERT, early rehabilitation trial were unveiled at the European Stroke Organisation Conference (ESO) today, and also published in the journal, The Lancet.

 AVERT (A Very Early Rehabilitation Trial) is an international trial across 5 countries, including the UK.
-The trial tested whether a protocol of frequent, higher dose mobility training (mobilisation) started within 24 hours of stroke onset, delivered by physiotherapists and nurse working together, improved outcome at 3 months and was safe when compared with lower dose usual care stroke treatment.
+The trial tested whether a protocol of frequent, higher dose mobility training (mobilisation) started within 24 hours of stroke onset, delivered by physiotherapists and nurse working together, an improved outcome at 3 months and was safe when compared with lower dose usual care stroke treatment.

 Professor Julie Bernhardt, AVERT Principal Investigator, said: